paugrau/2023_replication_montreal/README.txt

 2. df.RData: Prepared dataset used in all further analyses.
 Additional information on the variables included can be found in the codebook.

-For an additional visualization of the sampling strategy, an additional 1 files (1 excel file) is provided.
+For an additional visualization of the sampling strategy, an additional CSV file is provided:

 3. gruppen.csv: Overview of birthdate cut-offs for group membership.